Credit Score

 • Now you're set with free unlimited access to your credit score and report.

-No. Credit Score is entirely free and no credit card information is required to register.
+No. Credit Score inside Digital Banking is entirely free and no credit card information is required to register.

-As long as you are a regular Digital Banking user, your credit score will be updated every month and displayed in your Digital Banking screen.
-You can click “refresh score” as frequently as every day by navigating to the detailed Credit Score site from Digital Banking.
+As long as you are a regular Digital Banking user and enrolled in Credit Score, your credit score will be updated every month and displayed in your Digital Banking.

 When you access your credit score through your Digital Banking, you have to do nothing!
 Your email address will get updated automatically when you update it in Digital Banking.
 However, you should always inform us of any contact information updates.